jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Mobility ecosystem, more stakeholders are expected to require a vSOC.
 Mobility IoT vendors, fleet systems, and other smart mobility service providers will shift to monitoring and protecting their assets via a vSOC.
-When implemented properly, an effective vSOC has a clear frameworkdetailing capabilities, components, and operating modelsand a well\-defined strategy and scopeincluding a vision, mission, and charter.
+When implemented properly, an effective vSOC has a clear framework—detailing capabilities, components, and operating models—and a well\-defined strategy and scope—including a vision, mission, and charter.
 An effective vSOC should also:
-Operate 247
+Operate 24/7
 Ingest data from various automotive\-related feeds and correlate between those various feeds
 Detect threats and anomalies in near or real\-time using